Fus-MAE: A cross-attention-based data fusion approach for Masked Autoencoders in remote sensing: EXPERIMENTS AND RESULTS

 \section{EXPERIMENTS AND RESULTS}

-\textbf{Benchmark setup} - To study two different fusion strategies, we pretrained two instances of Fus-MAE: Fus-MAE w/ XAD, which only performs feature-level fusion, and Fus-MAE w/XAE\&D, which performs both early and feature-level fusion.
-We train our models for 100 epochs on the 354,196 images the the BigEarthNet training split, applying the AdamW optimizer with batch size 200.
-The learning rate is warmed up to $1,5625 \times10^4$ for the 10 first epochs, and then decayed with a cosine schedule.
+\textbf{Benchmark setup} - To study two different fusion strategies, we pretrained two instances of Fus-MAE: Fus-MAE XAE, which performs early-level fusion during encoding, and Fus-MAE XAD, which performes feature-level fusion during decoding.
+We train our models for 100 epochs on the 354,196 images the the BigEarthNet training split, applying the AdamW optimizer with batch size 200, with a learning rate of $1,5625 \times10^4$.
 We train our models on 2 NVIDIA RTX 3090Ti, for about 60 hours.
-We set ImageNet initialization as a baseline, and complete our benchmark with two pretrained Transformer-based models that were specifically designed for SAR-optical data fusion: DINO-MM \cite{wang2022self} and SatVIT \cite{fuller2022satvit}, respectively representing recent studies in contrastive learning and masked image modelling.
+We set ImageNet initialization as the baseline, and complete our benchmark with two pretrained Transformer-based models that were specifically designed for SAR-optical data fusion: DINO-MM \cite{wang2022self} and SatVIT \cite{fuller2022satvit}, respectively representing recent studies in contrastive learning and masked image modelling.